NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 *target* congestion window size after the next *RTT* using {{eq1}} as follows, where *RTT* is the smoothed round-trip time.
-The lower and upper bounds below ensure that CUBIC's congestion window increase rate is non-decreasing and is less than the increase rate of slow start.
+The lower and upper bounds below ensure that CUBIC's congestion window increase rate is non-decreasing and is less than the increase rate of slow start {{SXEZ19}}.

 ~~~ math
 target = \left\{